ya1sec/moonjump/README.md

 # Moonjump

-Moonjump redirects you to a random interesting page out of thousands curated on [are.na](https://are.na) or [Hacker News](https://news.ycombinator.com).
+Moonjump redirects you to a random page out of thousands curated on [are.na](https://are.na) or [Hacker News](https://news.ycombinator.com).

 ## Usage